 At this stage, aggressive dental treatment and regular checkups, treatments and intake of certain medications is required to help slow down the progression of the disease.
 Further treatments may also be necessary to try to reverse as much of the damage done by periodontal disease as possible.

 Periodontal disease can be reversed if you catch it quick enough.
 However, the longer you wait, the worse it gets.
 You should get in contact with your dentist right away if you believe you have symptoms of periodontal disease.
-Call us today at (562) 597-7830 to schedule an appointment.
+Call our Long Beach, CA office today at 562-580-0597 to schedule an appointment.
 We’re always happy to help!

 One Year Update: COVID-19 and Dental Offices